Volcon Doubles Down On Adventure Market With New Hire Of Outdoor Veteran Jordan Davis As CEO

-AUSTIN, Texas, Aug.
-26, 2021 /PRNewswire/ -- Volcon, the first all-electric, off-road powersports company, today announced the appointment of Jordan Davis as Chief Executive Officer, effective immediately.
-Davis will be executing Volcon's 360-degree plan by leading the next operational phase of the company, elevating processes of the organization including production line efficiency, marketing initiatives, business development and scaling of the sales team, at an important time for the electric powersports brand as the company's first model, the Grunt, begins shipping to customers.
+AUSTIN, Texas, Sept.
+1, 2021 /PRNewswire/ -- Volcon, the first all-electric, off-road powersports company, today announced the appointment of Jordan Davis as Chief Executive Officer, effective immediately.
+Davis will be executing Volcon's 360-degree plan by leading the next operational phase of the company—elevating processes of the organization including production line efficiency, marketing initiatives, business development, and scaling of the sales team—at an important time for the electric powersports brand as the company's first model, the Grunt, begins shipping to customers.

-"At Volcon we're not only approaching riders who are pivoting from gasoline to electric, but also feel there's an untapped opportunity in the sporting goods industry to expand electric mobility," said Davis, CEO of Volcon.
-"We're seeing immense interest from various retailers in both the motorcycle and adventure-outfitter markets.
-And both are a perfect fit, as our Grunt model checks all the boxes for experienced riders as well as those who may have only ever ridden a bicycle before.
-It's truly a versatile product that will provide great riding for our core motorcycle enthusiasts and those interested in hunting, fishing and exploring while on a Volcon.
-Our trajectory toward the growing outdoor industry is going to be a bullseye."
+"At Volcon we're not only approaching riders who are pivoting from gasoline to electric, but also we feel there's an untapped opportunity in the off-road sporting goods industry to expand electric mobility," said Davis, CEO of Volcon.
+"We believe our Grunt model checks all the boxes for experienced riders as well as those who may have only ever ridden a bicycle before.
+It's truly a versatile off-road product that will provide great riding for our core motorcycle enthusiasts and those interested in hunting, fishing and exploring."

 About Volcon

-Volcon Inc. is the first all-electric, off-road powersports company that designs, engineers and manufactures a full range of electric family and utility outdoor vehicles.
-Based in Austin, Texas, Volcon joins many major electric vehicle manufacturers, such as Tesla, Ayro and Hyliion in what is becoming the electric vehicle capital of the world.
+Volcon Inc. is the first all-electric, off-road powersports company.
+Based in Round Rock, Texas, Volcon joins many major electric vehicle manufacturers in Austin, Texas, an area that is poised to become the electric vehicle capital of the world.

 Volcon was founded with the mission to enhance the outdoor experience while reducing the industry's environmental footprint so that adventurers and workers alike can enjoy the outdoors and preserve it for generations to come.